London’s proposed Thames Garden Bridge

 This case highlights how such issues can easily be concealed beneath the mind blowingly excessive complexity of UK public procurement.
 This is no doubt only the tip of the iceberg.
 Public acquisition has all too often been based on unreasonable processes and criteria that, through discrimination, reduce competition and deny access.
 It evidentially favours established players ‘the old boys club’ frequently having the most economic or political clout – and in the current climate this appears to be its appealing value.
 But this inequity denies access to participation in the UK economy to those who have the skills and expertise to contribute and reduces the capacity for businesses to progress and for society to innovate.

-It doesn’t need to be like this, the UK public deserve better.
+It doesn’t need to be like this, the UK public deserves better.

 Acquisition of projects might be open, not only to those undertaking the work, but also to public and stakeholders engagement for whom it is purportedly being delivered.
 The interrogation of need, benefits, best value, quality and delivery should be engaged before a projects delivery is fully defined and agreed – not afterwards.
 This leads to better cost, social value and quality.